 Do Tier 4 Engines require any special maintenance?

-Once the Tier 4 Compliant Turf Equipment comes on the market, can I still purchase a Tier 3 machine – presumably at a lower price?
+Now that the Tier 4 Compliant Turf Equipment is on the market, can I still purchase a Tier 3 machine – presumably at a lower price?

-According to federal law and EPA regulations, manufacturers will typically be encouraged to produce Tier 4 compliant only solutions for U.S. customers after the established deadlines.
+According to federal law and EPA regulations, manufacturers are encouraged to produce Tier 4 compliant only solutions for U.S. customers now that the Tier 4 regulation is in effect.
 The law does include some flexibility to ease the transition, but eventually – all Turf Equipment with Diesel powered engines of 25 horsepower and above must comply!